tinanikky1-dev/aws-cloud-journey/VPC/Subnet.README.md

 ## Result

 The Route Table was successfully updated with a default route that directs all internet-bound traffic to the Internet Gateway.
-This configuration enables resources in the associated public subnet to access the internet.
+This allows resources in the associated public subnet to communicate with the internet.

 ## What I Learned

-- A route defines where network traffic should be directed.
+- A Route Table contains rules that determine where network traffic is directed.
-- The destination `0.0.0.0/0` represents all IPv4 internet traffic.
+- The route `0.0.0.0/0` represents all IPv4 internet traffic.
-- An Internet Gateway must be attached to the VPC before it can be selected as the target for a route.
+- The Internet Gateway must be attached to the VPC before it can be selected as the route target.
-- A public subnet requires a Route Table with a default route pointing to an Internet Gateway to enable internet connectivity.
+- Without a default route to the Internet Gateway, resources in a public subnet cannot access the internet.

 ## Skills Demonstrated

 - Amazon VPC
 - Route Table Configuration
 - Internet Gateway (IGW)
-- VPC Routing
 - AWS Networking
+- Network Routing
 - Cloud Infrastructure
 - AWS Management Console

 # Step 8: Associate the Route Table with the Public Subnet